shanemuk/pedigreemd/pedigreemd_spec.md

 # Schema for PedigreeMD
 ## Objective
-To define a text based format for rapidly, easily and legibly recording pedigree information in a clinic using a standard text editor (txt files).
+To define a text based format for rapidly, easily, intuitively and legibly recording pedigree information in a clinic using a standard text editor (txt files).

 ## Basics
 * A PedigreeMD file contains a number of lines of text.
 In the very basic version each line has a max of 255 characters
 * Each line normally defines an individual.
-* first degree relatives of this individual are defined by indented lines.
+* first degree relatives of this individual are defined by indented lines - lines are indented using the TAB character.
 * There can be ambiguity in how this gets defined - it is the job of the parser program to clean this up.
 ## Example
 Here is a small example pedigree.
-Note the pedigree is **anchored** on the proband, Jimmy Bloggs.
+Note the pedigree is **anchored** on the proband, Jimmy Bloggs, and his relatives are specified by **relationship indicators**.
 ~~~
 PRO: Jimmy Bloggs // this is the proband
   SPO: Jenny Bloggs // this is Jimmy's spouse